OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial3.md

 That completes our `createScene` method.
 Now we just have to complete all of the methods we jumped over.
 ## Terrain appearance {#bt3Appearance}
-The Ogre Terrain component has a large number of options that can be set to change how the terrain is rendered.
-To start out, we configure the level of detail as:
+The %Ogre Terrain component has a large number of options that can be set to change how the terrain is rendered.
+To start out, we configure the level of detail (LOD).
+There are two LOD approaches in the Terrain component, one controlling the geometry and the other controlling the texture.

 @snippet Samples/Simple/include/Terrain.h configure_lod

-We are setting two global options here.
-The first call sets the largest error in pixels allowed between our ideal terrain and the mesh that is created to render it.
+The first call sets the largest allowed error for geometry.
+It controls the distance in pixels allowed between our ideal terrain and the mesh that is created to render it.
 A smaller number will mean a more accurate terrain, because it will require more vertices to reduce the error.

+The second call determines the distance at which %Ogre will reduce the texture resolution.
+For this, %Ogre automatically creates a composite map, where the terrain textures, the blending textures and lighting information are "baked" together at a lower resolution.
+This way only a single texture lookup is needed when using the low LOD setting.
-The second call determines the distance at which Ogre will still apply our lightmap.
-If you increase this, then you will see Ogre apply lighting effects out to a farther distance.
+If you increase the distance, then %Ogre will use the high LOD setting out to a farther distance, where it computes all lighting effects per-pixel.

-The next thing we'll do is pass our lighting information to our terrain.
+In order to generate composite map correctly, we have to pass our lighting information to the terrain.

 @snippet Samples/Simple/include/Terrain.h composite_lighting

-In the first call, we are sure to call `getDerivedDirection`, because this will apply any transforms that are applied to our Light's direction by any SceneNode it may be attached to.
-Since our Light is attached to the root Node, this will be the same as calling `getDirection`, but the difference is important to know about.
+In the first call, `getDerivedDirection` will apply all transforms by the parent SceneNodes to our Light's direction.
 The next two calls should be pretty self-explanatory.
 We simply set the ambient light and diffuse color for our terrain to match our scene lighting.

 The next thing we do is get a reference to the import settings of our TerrainGroup and set some basic values.